Watchdog says HQ2 incentives might be more than double Amazon’s estimate as lawmakers try to block them

 New York state offered $1.2 billion in tax credits through a program called Excelsior, tied to the creation of at least 25,000 new jobs and $2.3 billion in Amazon investment.
 A further $505 million capital grant was offered should Amazon grow to 40,000 new employees there over 15 years.

-New York City cites economic impact studies suggesting Amazon’s expansion there will generate more than $27.5 billion in new city and state tax revenue over 25 years.
+New York City cites economic-impact studies suggesting Amazon’s expansion there will generate more than $27.5 billion in new city and state tax revenue over 25 years.

-Amazon has sought to downplay the importance of incentives to its headquarters expansion process, saying that access to a talented work force was paramount — a position it reiterated in a statement Wednesday when asked about the discrepancies between its own estimates of taxpayer incentives and the numbers provided by New York City and cited by Good Jobs First.
+Amazon has sought to downplay the importance of incentives to its headquarters-expansion process, saying that access to a talented workforce was paramount — a position it reiterated in a statement Wednesday when asked about the discrepancies between its own estimates of taxpayer incentives and the numbers provided by New York City and cited by Good Jobs First.

 Amazon notes that the incentives are performance-based, meaning they only materialize if the company creates the jobs and makes the investments.

-That’s providing little shield from critics, including New York state legislators, who decried the incentive packages as unnecessary corporate welfare, bashing the state’s Democrat Gov. Andrew Cuomo for negotiating the secretive deal.
+That’s providing little shield from critics, including New York state legislators, who decried the incentive packages as unnecessary corporate welfare, bashing the state’s Democratic Gov. Andrew Cuomo for negotiating the secretive deal.

-Ron Kim, a Democrat state assemblyman representing a legislative district a few miles east of Long Island City, said he will introduce legislation that would block the state’s Amazon subsidies, though the exact mechanism to do this was unclear.
+Ron Kim, a Democratic state assemblyman representing a legislative district a few miles east of Long Island City, said he will introduce legislation that would block the state’s Amazon subsidies, though the exact mechanism to do this was unclear.
 Other lawmakers, including New York state Sen. Michael Gianaris, raised the prospect of legal action to undo the deal.

-U.S. Sen. Kirsten Gillibrand, Democrat of New York, also raised concerns about “the lack of community input and the incentives that Amazon received in order to convince them to bring these jobs to New York.
+U.S. Sen. Kirsten Gillibrand, Democrat of New York, also raised concerns about “the lack of community input and the incentives that Amazon received to persuade them to bring these jobs to New York.

 “One of the wealthiest companies in history should not be receiving financial assistance from the taxpayers while too many New York families struggle to make ends meet,” said Gillibrand, who said last week she is contemplating a 2020 presidential run.

-One close watcher of Amazon’s HQ2 process and the broader landscape of corporate location strategy said the mounting scrutiny around incentives has the potential to weigh on the company’s brand.
+One close watcher of Amazon’s HQ2 process and the broader landscape of corporate-location strategy said the mounting scrutiny around incentives has the potential to weigh on the company’s brand.

 “Amazon is a consumer company.
 It depends on the allegiance of its customers.
 Its brand is everything,” Richard Florida, an influential professor of urban studies, currently at the University of Toronto, said on Twitter.
 He added, “Amazon’s top leadership needs to wake up and see the damage this is doing, and simply say no to incentives.”